jeradhoy/MSUWC/README.md

 <img src="https://latex.codecogs.com/gif.latex%5Cdpi%7B100%7D?Q_%7Bout2%7D%3D%5Cfrac%7Bv%5CDelta&space;t%7D%7Bl%7DS_%7Briv%7D&plus;(%5Cfrac%7Bv%5CDelta&space;t%7D%7B2l%7D)(R_%7Bs%7D&plus;Q_%7Bgw%7D)"/> (3)

 Groundwater dishcharge is based on a  non-linear storage discharge relationship given in the paper (insert link to paper here).
-At each timestep, subsurface runoff is stored as groundwater, Sgw, and the discharge, Q<sub>gw</sub>, is calculated the following timestep from equation (4).
+At each timestep, subsurface runoff is stored as groundwater, S<sub>gw</sub>, and the discharge, Q<sub>gw</sub>, is calculated the following timestep from equation (4).
 A is a dimensionless parameter that is currently based off of catchment area, but needs to be calibrated with stream gauges.
 In this case, b has been fixed to .5, giving exponential relationsip between storage and discharge.

 <img src="https://latex.codecogs.com/gif.latex%5Cdpi%7B100%7D?Q_%7Bgw%7D%3D(%5Cfrac%7BS_%7Bgw%7D%7D%7Ba%7D)^%7B%5Cfrac%7B1%7D%7Bb%7D%7D"/> (4)